I said these kinds of things were adventures; but he said he didn’t want no more adventures.

 Even though Norman looked like the poorest and worst-off white man, he still commanded fear and respect.

 As an author, Everett is un-categorizable: his books include novels about baseball, Vietnam veterans, medical quandaries, Greek myths, and dystopian futures.
-This diversity of style resulted in publishing problems, since he could not be pigeonholed by publishers as a black author writing about African-American issues (a situation he described beautifully in Erasure).
+This diversity of style resulted in publishing problems, since he could not be pigeonholed by publishers as a black author writing about African-American issues (a situation he described beautifully and entertainingly in Erasure).
 It would be hard to imagine him sticking rigidly to Twain’s plot, and indeed in James, Jim’s dreams include conversations with John Locke (who invested in slavery and child labour while writing treatises about civilized society) and Voltaire (who was anti-slavery, but believed that ‘the African can be trained to be equal to the European’).
 These digressions are fascinating and thought-provoking.

 I’m not generally a fan of retold tales, unless they add something distinctively original to the source, but this one needed to be written.
 It’s a brilliant book from a remarkable author.